clsong/topodetective/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# InferInteractions
+# topodetective

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of InferInteractions is to …
+The goal of topodetective is to infer topology of species interactions from time series of species abundance.
+We use a regression-based method, which can efficiently enumerate all possible topologies.

 ## Installation